harehare/rbgrep/README.md

           Number of grep worker threads to use --max-depth <MAX_DEPTH>
           The maximum depth to recurse
+  -p, --path <PATH>
-  -q, --quiet
+          Searches for specified files and directories -q, --quiet
           Do not output matched lines. instead, exit with status 0 when there is a match and with non-zero status when there isn’t
   -h, --help